NavarroAlexKU/Securing-Resources-Using-AWS-IAM/README.md

 ![Alt text](image-8.png)

 ## How to revoke access:
-Next, I'll deomonstrate how to revoke access to a role using conditional statements in policies.
+Next, I'll demonstrate how to revoke access to a role using conditional statements in policies.

+* The goal of this step is to demonstrate how to revoke session access for an assumed role.
+This action is useful when you are concerned that credentials have been compromised.